peylix/Simple-Information-Retrieval-System/README.md

 # Simple-Information-Retrieval-System

+Programming assignment for COMP3009J Information Retrieval.

-COMP3009J Programming Assignment.
-A basic information retrieval system that is capable of performing preprocessing, indexing, retrieval and evaluation.
+A basic information retrieval system that is capable of performing preprocessing, indexing, retrieval (using BM25) and evaluation.